Tuning Thermal Conductivity and Electron-Phonon Interactions in Carbon and Boron Nitride Moir\'e Diamanes via Twist Angle Manipulation: Introduction

-In this study, we examine how the twist angle affects the lattice thermal conductivity and electron-phonon coupling in diamane-like structures such as hydrogenated boron nitride (BNn$\theta$) \cite{B-AL-GA-theoretical} and hydrogenated graphene (Dn$\theta$) \cite{chernozatonskii2021fully} bilayers with a twist angle $\theta$.
+In the present work, we examine how the twist angle affects the lattice thermal conductivity and electron-phonon coupling in diamane-like structures such as hydrogenated boron nitride (BNn$\theta$) \cite{B-AL-GA-theoretical} and hydrogenated graphene (Dn$\theta$) \cite{chernozatonskii2021fully} bilayers with a twist angle $\theta$.
 We compare AB-stacked structures with the twist angle $\theta = 0^\circ$ and Moir\'e lattices with $\theta = 21.8^\circ$ and $27.8^\circ$.
 LTC was calculated for these structures by means of the approaches based on the solution of Boltzmann transport equation for phonons (BTE-based method) and the Green-Kubo formula (GK method).
 For studying the electron-phonon coupling in the Moir\'e lattices, the dependencies of electronic band gap renormalization on temperature were obtained.
 BGR is the difference between the band gaps in the ideal structure at T = 0 K and in the structure at given temperature.
 In the present work the gaps between adsorption edges were considered as band gaps.
 Zero-point band gap renormalization (ZPR) is the difference between the band gaps in the structure at T = 0 K obtained with and without considering the quantum effect of nuclei zero-point fluctuations.

-Calculations required for obtaining lattice thermal conductivity and band gap renormalization are computationally expensive using \textit{ab initio} methods.
+Calculations required for obtaining lattice thermal conductivity and band gap renormalization are computationally expensive using \textit{ab initio} methods such as density functional theory (DFT).
 To address this issue, we use machine learning interatomic potentials (MLIPs), which provide DFT-level accuracy at significantly reduced computational costs \cite{mlip_proofs_1, mlip_proofs_2, mlip_proofs_3, mlip_proofs_4, mlip_proofs_5}.
 Specifically, we use the moment tensor potential (MTP) \cite{novikov2020mlip}, which has been shown to accurately capture phonon properties for LTC calculations in many studies \cite{mtp_proofs_1, mtp_proofs_2, mtp_proofs_3, mtp_proofs_4, mtp_proofs_5}.